mobiusfund/investing/README.md

 ## Intro

-Sταking is the Bittensor subnet that optimizes staking strategies in the Tao/Alpha ecosystem.
-By the community and for the community, it also provides services for outside retail and institutional investors.
+Envisioned as the world's first DeFAI powered AUM, leveraging a decentralized network of both human and artificial intelligence, Investing is the Bittensor subnet with the mission to provide investment services for both retail and institutional investors.

-Miners share their strategies, while validators evaluate them using a [scoring algorithm](#Scoring).
-All results are displayed on the [StakingAlpha.com dashboard](https://stakingalpha.com).
+The initial phase at launch is optimizing staking strategies in the Tao/Alpha ecosystem, by the community and for the community.

-The business model and innovations will apply across crypto and other more traditional markets, extract alpha from these markets, minimize risks, and deliver optimized portfolio returns to a broad range of investors in the global [145 trillion dollar](https://www.pwc.com/ng/en/press-room/global-assets-under-management-set-to-rise.html) asset management industry.
+The resulting business model and innovations will apply across crypto and other more traditional markets, extract alpha from these markets, minimize risks, and deliver optimized portfolio returns to a broad range of investors in the global [145 trillion dollar](https://www.pwc.com/ng/en/press-room/global-assets-under-management-set-to-rise.html) asset management industry.

 ## Roadmap